NoridelHerron/INSTRUCTION_FETCH/README.md

 ## Simulation Results
 ### Tcl Console Output
-Shows that the randomized testing was successful
 ![Tcl Output](images/tcl.png)
+Shows that the testing was successful

 ## How to Run

 1. Launch **Vivado 2019** or newer
-2. Open the project or create a new one and add the src, function_dec_def and a test bench file.
+2. Open the project or create a new one and add the src, function_dec_def and a test bench files.
 3. Set the testbench file as the top-level simulation unit.
 4. Run the simulation:
     - Go to Flow → Run Simulation → Run Behavioral Simulation